• Skip to primary navigation

 • 1 cup unbleached all purpose flour

-• 3 medium overripe bananas, mashed
+• 3 medium overripe bananas , mashed

-• 1 cup unsalted walnuts, chopped
+• 1 cup chopped unsalted walnuts, raw or dry roasted

 Instructions